 Dr. Bell says he always loves having one thing in particular in his refrigerator.
 “The one thing that I really can’t resist in my fridge is leftovers from the night before,” he says.
 “Everything tastes better the next day.”

-If he was to share those leftovers with any foursome in history, he would choose a savior, a president, a sultan and an actor.
+If he was to share a meal with any famous foursome in history, he would choose a savior, a president, a baseball player, and an actor.

 He says the coolest thing he has ever done is take to the air.
 “I went up in a hot air balloon,” Dr. Bell says.
 “The flight was in the Adirondack Mountains of New York and it was at peak leaf season, so it was spectacular.”